VueLosAngeles/homework/README.md

 + `homework/02_domInteraction/Assignment2/jendiamond/index.html`
 + `homework/02_domInteraction/Assignment2/jendiamond/main.js`
++ `homework/02_domInteraction/Assignment2/jendiamond/styles.css`

+Close all your files in your text editor, That way you can be sure that they are all saved.

 ---

-6. Do your git workflow to add and commit your homework
+6. Do your git workflow to `add` and `commit` your homework

 ```
 git status